 Actor John Ritter came from an entertainment background with his father the singing cowboy, Tex Ritter, wildly popular for decades until his death.
 Meanwhile, his mother was actress Dorothy Fay, who was in westerns through the ’30s and ’40s, some with Tex himself.
 Ritter’s own acting career began in 1970 in Dan August, which put him alongside Burt Reynolds and Norman Fell.
 Those who watched The Waltons might also recognize him as Reverend Matthew Fordwick in some episodes.
 In an episode of Three’s Company, Ritter even makes a nod to this by closing the episode with “Goodnight Johnboy,” which was a tribute to the series that helped get him there.

 This big break can’t be overstated since his work as Jack Tripper actually earned Ritter a Golden Globe and an Emmy.
-Through all the ridiculous slapstick, Ritter made an everyman that all audiences could actually relate to.
-By 1987, even more viewers could appreciate his talent thanks to his next breakthrough series Hooperman.
+Through all the ridiculous slapstick, Ritter created an everyman that all audiences could actually relate to.
+By 1987, even more viewers could appreciate his talent thanks to his next breakthrough series, Hooperman.
 He expanded into movies with 1990’s Problem Child, again displaying a propensity for comedic timing.
 Bittersweetly, he continued meeting success right to his death while working on 8 Simple Rules.
 After experiencing chest pain, he was rushed from set to the hospital where he died at just 54.
 Today, his sons Tyler and Jason carry on his acting legacy.

 Joyce DeWitt (Janet Wood)

 Every outrageous personality needs a foil.
 Aspiring dancer-turned-florist Janet Wood brought a calm, rational personality that perfectly balanced the wild, clumsy Jack Tripper.
 The Indiana native proved intelligent and reasonable, refreshing traits for the usually chaotic apartment.
-Just don’t ever expect to see Janet’s bare legs because actress Joyce DeWitt made one thing clear: to stay part of the Three’s Company cast, she’d never be filmed with bare legs.
+Just don’t ever expect to see Janet’s bare legs, because actress Joyce DeWitt made one thing clear: to stay part of the Three’s Company cast, she’d never be filmed with bare legs.
 Producers reluctantly agreed and her determination netted DeWitt a deal with L’eggs brand pantyhose.

 Suzanne Somers (Chrissy Snow)